Royal Mail and Communication Workers Union reach agreement on pay

 - Published

-Royal Mail and the Communication Workers Union (CWU) have reached an "in principle" agreement over pay and employment terms.
+Royal Mail and union negotiators have reached an agreement which could signal the end of a long-running pay dispute.

-The CWU's executive will meet next week to consider the deal, the postal company and the union said in a joint statement.
+The postal company and the Communication Workers Union have reached an "in principle" agreement over pay and employment terms.

-If it is accepted, it will then be voted on by union members.
+The CWU's executive will meet next week to consider the deal, which if accepted, will then be voted on by union members.

-The agreement could signal the end of a long-running row over workers' pay, jobs and conditions.
+For the past year there has been a row over workers' pay, jobs and conditions.

 The joint statement said: "After almost a year of talks, Royal Mail and the Communication Workers' Union (CWU) are pleased to announce they have reached a negotiators' agreement in principle.